axis0047/omnicorn/README.md

 On the other hand, Erlang/OTP is built exactly for handling those chaotic scenarios and be highly available and massively scalable.As they say, every cloud service is a bad and incomplete implementation of Erlang/OTP.
 Erlang/OTP is that good.Python may never achieve that level of scalability, but trying to borrow that super powers from erlang/OTP is an endeavour worth taking.

 This current implementation (release/dev branch, currently default branch, may change in feature) is the very minimum basic proof of concept implementation of the previously discussed concept.
 This currently has WSGI and ASGI support (support that is enough to run an app).
-I tested this mainly with flask and worked okay.
+Websocket support, Basic idempotency caching, Background tasks, and task recovery (task storages to recover tasks, both volatile and persistent tasks).
+On top of those features, omnicorn tries to utilise Erlang/OTP supervision for instant recovery and high availability. (same as server support, these features are just barely working) I tested this mainly with flask and fastapi it and worked okay.
 Please refer the below guide for installation and usage.

 Also note that this is very unstable and has almost zero test coverage and has AI slop too.